ONSgeo/Area_Classification/docs/specifications/Standardised_Illness_Ratio.md

 # Standard Illness Ratio

 ## 1.0 Introduction
+This specificaiton covers the calculation of the Standardised Illness Ratio in the area classification pipeline.

 Standardised Illness Ratio was previously employed in the 2001 Output Area Classification as age was recognised as a key factor in determining prevalence and health issues and disability.
 The SIR is used as a measure of disability within each area, it provides a comparison between the disability count of an area and the expected illness.
 We have continued the use of this calculation as a continuation of the work which created the interim [2021 output area classifications for England and Wales](https://data.geods.ac.uk/dataset/output-area-classification-2021).

 The national average is 100, so values for each area will be relative to this.
 For example an area with value of 90 means it has a 10% lower illness rate than the national average, whilst an area with a value of 110 has a 10% higher illness rate.